trunghng/reinforcement_learning_an_introduction/README.md

 # Reinforcement Learning: An Introduction
-Python Implementation for problems in Reinforcement Learning: An Introduction book
+Python Implementation for problems in the Reinforcement Learning: An Introduction book

 (Updating)